nikozoe/topology-github/README.md

 # topology-github
-Analysis scripts and supplementary data for article: A Topology of Groups: What GitHub Can Tell Us about Online Collaboration
+This repository provides supplementary material, in particular the analysis scripts for the research article *A Topology of Groups: What GitHub Can Tell Us about Online Collaboration*.

+To reproduce the analyses completely one has to set up the [ghtorrent](https://ghtorrent.org/) database.
+We worked with a dump from 2018-06-01.
+For the most part, the mysql database is sufficient to reproduce the analyses, but for the analysis of issue comments one also needs the mongodb database.
+You can download the databases [here]https://ghtorrent.org/downloads.html).